cy33hc/ps5-ezremote-client/README.md

 **Note:** Due to new strings added, there are about 31 missing translations for all the languagess.
 Please help by downloading this [Template](https://github.com/cy33hc/ps5-ezremote-client/blob/master/data/assets/langs/English.ini), make your changes and submit an issue with the file attached for the language.

-The following languages are auto detected.
+The following languages have translations.
 ```
 Dutch
 English